I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 The Celtic Cross was "invented" by the famous occultist AE Waite, creator of the Rider-Waite tarot deck.
 So it is a fairly modern device, although some practitioners will have you believe otherwise!
 It is thought that he based his famous tarot spread on a similar one used in Europe, although the origins of that one are lost in the mists of time.

-I like to use a Celtic Cross as the 'anchor' for my readings for clients.
+I like to use a Celtic Cross as the "anchor" for my readings for clients.
 It is ideal for clarifying situations and evoking additional questions.
-It's important to not use it indiscriminately, for example, if reading for yourself, it is completely pointless doing a full-length CC reading on a daily basis.
-It makes much more sense to limit its use to once a month, or even less frequently.
+It's important to not use it indiscriminately; for example, if reading for yourself, it is completely pointless to do a full-length CC reading on a daily basis.
+It makes much more sense to limit its use to once a month or even less frequently.
 I have found over my many years of tarot reading that the information offered by a good, in-depth Celtic Cross can continue to unfold over 12 months or more.

 Before Laying Out the Cards

 You probably have your own method of conducting your readings, and that's good.
 However, one thing I recommend before commencing is to explain to the client that this layout is ideal for interaction.
 I tell them I'm an intuitive reader, not a psychic or a charlatan who is looking for "clues," and that they will get more from the reading if they participate.
 This breaks the ice and puts us both at ease.
 There is nothing worse than trying to read for someone who folds their arms in fear of "giving something away."
 I like my readings to be a two-way process.